2026

 Representing Higher-Order Networks with Spectral Moments Proceedings Article

-In: Proceedings of the The 29th Pacific-Asia Conference on Knowledge Discovery and Data Mining, Association for Computing Machinery, Sydney, Australia, 2025.
+In: Proceedings of the 29th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), Sydney, Australia, 2025.

 title = {Representing Higher-Order Networks with Spectral Moments},